wesleycamargo/azure-docs.pt-br/articles/hdinsight/hdinsight-component-versioning.md

 A **Data de Reprovação** é a data após a qual a versão do cluster não pode ser criada no HDInsight.

-> [AZURE.NOTE] Os clusters HDInsight 2.1 e 3.0 são executados no SO Convidado do Azure [Família 4](../cloud-services/cloud-services-guestos-update-matrix.md), que usa a versão de 64 bits do Windows Server 2012 R2 e dá suporte ao .NET Framework 4.0, 4.5. e 4.5.1.
+> [AZURE.NOTE] Cluster HDInsight baseado no Windows (incluindo a versão 2.1, 3.0, 3.1, 3.2 e 3.3) é executado no SO Convidado do Azure Família 4, que usa a versão de 64 bits do Windows Server 2012 R2 e dá suporte ao .NET Framework 4.0, 4.5, 4.5.1 e 4.5.2.

 ## Notas de versão do Hortonworks associadas a versões do HDInsight##